 We would like to thank the wide range of responsible bodies, industries and stakeholders who have helped us refine the objectives and strategies to address the challenges facing our water environment.
 Only by working in partnerships will we be able to achieve the necessary improvements to Scotland’s water environment.

-We are in the final stages of producing the second river basin maangement plans for the Scotland and Solway Tweed districts.
-They will be submitted for approval by the Scottish Government (Scotland and Solway Tweed) and Secretary of State, Defra (Solway Tweed) in October, with a view to publishing them in December 2015.
+We are in the final stages of producing the second river basin mangement plans for the Scotland and Solway Tweed districts.
+The final draft plan for the Solway Tweed was submitted for approval to the Secretary of State, Defra on 30 October 2015.
+The final draft plan for Scotland will be submitted to the Scottish Government in early November.
+Subject to approval, they will be published on 22 December 2015.

 What are the river basin management plans?